dbt-checkpoint/dbt-checkpoint/README.md

 dbt-checkpoint provides [pre-commit](https://pre-commit.com) hooks to ensure the quality of your [dbt](https://www.getdbt.com) projects.

-`dbt` is awesome, but when the number of models, sources, and macros in a project grows, it becomes challenging to maintain the same level of quality across developers..
-Users forget to update columns in property(yml) files or add table and column add descriptions.
+`dbt` is awesome, but when the number of models, sources, and macros in a project grows, it becomes challenging to maintain the same level of quality across developers.
+Users forget to update columns in property (yml) files or add table and column descriptions.
 Without automation the reviewer workload increases and unintentional errors may be missed. dbt-checkpoint allows organizations to add automated validations improving your code review and release process.

 ## Telemetry